jacqui/jacqui.github.com/_posts/2013-02-17-modeling-data-without-losing.md

 ---
-layout: post
+layout: study
 title: "Modeling Data without Losing"
-description: ""
+toc: "Data Modeling"
+toc_order: 3
+description: "The big decision: structure your database in a way that makes sense to you, or stay true to the provided schema?"
-category:
+category: studies
-tags: []
+tags: [studies]
 ---
 {% include JB/setup %}